privacygmail cleanupemail security

 Privacy violations:

-• Sells to NielsenIQ - And other data brokers
+• Sells to NielsenIQ: and other data brokers

-• 2017 scandal - Sold Lyft data to Uber (competitor)
+• 2017 scandal: sold Lyft data to Uber (a competitor)

-• Not EU available - GDPR non-compliant
+• Not EU available: GDPR non-compliant

 What they collect and sell: